Suspect in custody after fire rips through large home in Laguna Hills

 The Orange County Sheriff's Department responded to the 27700 block of Greenfield Drive around 11 a.m. after receiving a disturbance call stemming from a family dispute.

-In a video posted on the the department's Twitter page, authorities said deputies "attempted contact" with the residents of the home but didn't receive any answer, prompting them to treat it as a barricade situation.
+Officials said deputies attempted to contact residents of the home but didn't receive any answer, prompting them to treat it as a barricade situation.

-Shortly after, intense flames had broken through the home's roof, sending a thick plume of smoke into the air.
+Shortly after, intense flames broke through the home's roof, sending a thick plume of smoke into the air.

 The fire department arrived shortly after but firefighters were not allowed to approach the home because of the possible barricade situation.